-Family 'utterly distraught' after Auckland father of four dies of Covid
+'Utterly distraught': 41yo dad of four dies after testing positive for Covid; Givealittle page set up

-An East Auckland father has shockingly died just four days after testing positive for Covid-19, leaving behind his wife and four children.
+An East Auckland father has died just four days after testing positive for Covid-19, leaving behind his wife and four children.

 Daryl Saunders, 41, who died on March 10, was husband to Sarah Saunders and father to three daughters and a son - the youngest aged 7.